-The Trust has a School Transformation Plan (STP) for each school, approved by Directors to cover this academic year 2019-20, which also outlines key performance indicators for the next three years.
+The Trust has a School Transformation Plan (STP) for each school, approved by Directors to cover this academic year 2020/21, which also outlines key performance indicators for the next three years.
 The STP document combines:

-- The school ethos statement: - Monitoring arrangements for the STP, in order for Trustees to hold leaders to account; - The Self Evaluation Framework (SEF); - Examination performance details and context 2019; - The Curriculum Intent, which shares the vision for; - The school development targets (SDP), which outline the current educational priorities for 2019-20.
+- The school ethos statement; - Monitoring arrangements for the STP, in order for Trustees to hold leaders to account; - The Self Evaluation Framework (SEF); - Examination performance details & context with a focus on 2019 validated outcomes; - The Curriculum Intent, which shares the vision for each school; - The school development targets (SDP), which outline the current educational priorities for 2019-20.

-The STP is a new way of working and will now enable Trustees to have all necessary information about each school in one format, making accountability for school leaders more transparent.
+The STP is a new way of working that was implemented in 2019 and will now enable Trustees to have all necessary information about each school in one format, making accountability for school leaders more transparent.

-A key development in 2019 has been the work on each schools' Curriculum Intent, which firmly underpins the SLAT vision for high performing non-selective secondary schools located within a selective area of education, both of which aspire to be 'Outstanding' and the curriculum is the next step on the journey towards meeting this intent vision:
+A key development for 2019/20 has been the work on each schools' Curriculum Intent, which firmly underpins the SLAT vision for high performing non-selective secondary schools located within a selective area of education, both of which aspire to be 'Outstanding' and the curriculum is the next step on the journey towards meeting this intent vision: